 Remember that the primary goal of a good home theater is not to make you believe that you are in a movie theater.
 It's to make you believe you're in the movie.
 For a home theater system, place the LR speakers on either side of the television.
-The left and right front speakers should be far enough apart (6 to 10 feet is usually best) that you get a good stereo "image" when they are playing alone, but not so far apart that the sound seems to be disembodied from the TV, distracting you from the picture.
+The three front channel speakers (LR and C) are magnetically shielded so they will not interfere with your television picture.
+The left and right front speakers should be far enough apart (6 to 10 feet, 2-3 meters, is usually best) that you get a good stereo "image" when they are playing alone, but not so far apart that the sound seems to be disembodied from the TV, distracting you from the picture.
 When using a center channel speaker, a wider separation of the left and right front speakers is usually possible.
 You may chose to "toe" the LR speakers in, aiming them approximately at the prime listening position.
 This can be particularly useful if the front LR speakers are fairly far apart.

-IMPORTANT NOTE Try to keep the LR and C tweeters approximately centered at or aimed at ear level when seated.
-This is because the alignment of the drivers on the front panel results in limited vertical spread of the mid and high frequency sounds to reduce unwanted floor and ceiling reflections.
+IMPORTANT NOTE Try to keep the LR and C tweeters at approximately the same height and aimed at ear level when seated.
+This is because we've designed the alignment of the drivers on the front panel to limit the vertical spread of the mid and high frequencies, thereby reducing the floor and ceiling reflections that adversely affect sound quality.
 If the speakers are too high or too low however, you will miss a significant portion of the upper middle and high range elements of the sound.
-This alignment of the drivers provides enhanced horizontal spread of the sound making for a much better sound experience for a group of listeners and reducing the need to sit in a precise "sweet spot."
+This alignment of the drivers provides enhanced horizontal spread of the sound making for a much better sound experience for a group o f listeners and reducing the need to sit in a precise "sweet spot."